Yajamana (2000 film): Soundtrack

 which itself borrows its charanam from "Pehli Pehli Baar Mohabbat Ki Hai" from Sirf Tum (1999).
-The audio rights for the film was purchased by Anand Audio for 9 lakh rupees.
-Interestingly, the audio company earned 113 times their investment making 8 crore rupees.
+The album was launched at Hotel Ashok.
+The audio rights for the film was purchased by Anand Audio for ₹9 lakh.
+The company reportedly earned 113 times their investment, making ₹8 crore through sales.
 It was also reported to have collected more than ₹3 crore in cassette sales of the film's soundtrack album.
-The audio was launched at Hotel Ashok.